jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/potentiometers.rst

 files since the dVRK application use a search path that includes the ``share`` directory.

-In a separate shell, start the calibration script using the following command line:
+In a separate shell, start the :ref:`potentiometer calibration script
+<dvrk_calibrate_potentiometers>` using the following command line:

 .. code-block:: bash